 If you already had overdue fines before SU switched to online learning, you can pay those fines when you return to campus.
-We are waiving fines incurred starting with the campus closing March 12.
-For those of you who have borrowed items from other libraries in University System of Maryland and Affiliated Institutions (USMAI), the libraries have agreed to waive fines for the time being for borrowers from our member institutions.
-We are still working out the details, but we are committed to this policy.
-For specific questions, please contact Amy Jones at email@example.com
+We are waiving fines incurred starting with the campus closing March 12, 2020.
+For those of you who have borrowed items from other libraries in the University System of Maryland and Affiliated Institutions (USMAI), the libraries have agreed to waive fines temporarily for borrowers from our member institutions.
+Please contact the library directly for more information about their current policies.
+For additional questions, please contact Amy Jones at firstname.lastname@example.org

 3. Are items still on Course Reserve?